Electoral division of Alice Springs

 Alice Springs was an electoral division of the Legislative Assembly in Australia's Northern Territory.
-One of the Legislative Assembly's original electorates, it was first contested at the 1974 election, and was named after the town of Alice Springs.
+Originally created for the Legislative Council in 1947, the seat had 735 electors and elected a single member.
+It became one of the Legislative Assembly's original electorates and was contested at the 1974 election, and was named after the town of Alice Springs.
 It was abolished in 1983 and replaced by the new seats of Araluen, Braitling and Sadadeen.